 She has experience in business innovation and transformation in the fields of digital, media & marketing.

-From 1998 to 2013 Alice was based in Singapore where she held several regional Asia Pacific roles with WPP, a British multinational and global leader in advertising and marketing services.
-From 2013-2006 she was the CEO of the Interactive Advertising Bureau (IAB) Australia.
-The IAB is the peak trade association for the digital economy with over 45 IAB’s across the globe.
+From 1998 to 2013 Alice was based in Singapore where she held several Asia Pacific roles with WPP, a global leader in marketing services.
+From 2013-2016 she was the CEO of the Interactive Advertising Bureau (IAB) Australia.
+The IAB is the peak trade association for the digital economy with over 45 IABs across the globe.

-Since March 2017 she has been in a business transformation role at Cash Converters, an ASX listed International organisation.
-In February 2017 she was a selected participant in the Australian Institute of Company Directors pipeline programme for executive women in Perth.
+Since March 2017 she has been in a business transformation role at Cash Converters, an ASX-listed international organisation.
+In February 2017 she was a selected participant in the Australian Institute of Company Directors pipeline programme for executive women.

-In 2014 and 2015 Alice was voted as one of Australia’s top 30 Women in Media in B&T’s Awards.↑ Back to top
+In 2014 and 2015 Alice was voted one of Australia’s Top 30 Women in Media in B&T’s Awards.↑ Back to top

 Heather is currently Principal of Metis Consulting, an independent management consultancy which provides services and expertise across Australia in the areas of organisational development and change management; developing a performance culture; risk management; executive leadership; cross jurisdictional criminal justice and human services expertise.